The average monthly rent of apartments in Santa Rosa, CA is $2,224.

 The average rent in Santa Rosa, CA is $2,224.
 Start your search for apartments in Santa Rosa, CA now.

-In Santa Rosa 45% of the housing is rented out compared to 55% of homes are owned, according to the most recent Census Bureau estimates.
-10% of Santa Rosa’s apartments are found in large buildings of 50 units or more, 58% are located in smaller apartment complexes with less than 50 units, and 30% are single-family rentals.
+In Santa Rosa, 45% of the residents are renting compared to 55% owning a home, according to data from the U.S. Census Bureau.
+Large-scale apartment buildings with more than 50 units represent 10% of Santa Rosa’s rentals, 58% are small-scale complexes with under 50 units, and 30% are single-family rentals.

 The age and size of multifamily buildings are among the most visible characteristics of the rental market in a city.
 In this case, the apartment buildings in Santa Rosa are about 32 years old, on average.
 Of these, 32% have been built since 2000, representing the newer options on the market and typically offering more amenities.
 Rental buildings in the city have an average height of 2 stories.
 About 55% of the rental communities here are low-rise, garden-style communities, 3% are mid-rises, and none are high-rise buildings.
 These are true especially for large-scale multifamily buildings with over 50 apartments.